 By size, some of the biggest fintechs are Chinese.
 The top dog in Beijing is the micro-loan platform Qudian.
 Like many startups in China the majority of fintechs are only addressing the domestic market.

 The second most important center in China, with startups like ZhongAn, the internet insurance company and the wealth management platform Lufax.
 As in Beijing most startups exclusively address the local market.

 Hosting an extremely dense and innovative fintech scene with rapidly growing companies like N26, Smava, Spotcap, Friendsurance.

 Building on Sweden's lead in digital and mobile paying, Stockholm is an early starter as fintech hub, dominated by a few, very successful players, like the payment services Klarna or iZettle.

 Down under the fintech industry is concentrated in Sydney.
 Top dogs comprise the business loan platform Prospa and Tyro Payments.

 As a traditional center for finance in the Region of Asia, Singapore is also leading in the area of digital financial services.
 The very successful payment provider 2C2P (Cash and Card Payment Processor) or the payment platform Fastacash are located in Singapore.

-Many smaller startups and some big players such as PolicyBazaar and Paytm qualify the New Delhi region as a hot spot for the local Fintech scene.
+Startups like PolicyBazaar and Paytm qualify the New Delhi region as a hot spot for the local Fintech scene.

 Still, at the moment there are only five countries (USA, UK, Germany, Sweden and Australia) with a significant number of fintechs with a really international focus.
 Will that stay so?
 It is an open question, if the big players of the emerging markets will and can go international.
 And whether the existing fintech hubs in other western cities like Tel Aviv, Vancouver, Toronto, Paris will grow fast enough to catch up to with the top hubs.